puppetlabs/pdk/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/pick.
+Bug reports and pull requests are welcome on GitHub at https://github.com/puppetlabs/pick.
+Especially a better logo ;-)